 Things have evolved since then to a vast extent, and pharmacists have moved away from compounding in situ, which was once the essence of a pharmacist.
 Over the past many decades, pharmacies have mostly been commoditized and absorbed by large retail companies.

-Technology and digital healthcare are pushing the boundaries one step further.
-In this article, we will reflect on what could be the path of the digital apothecaries and how the way they deliver drugs will evolve to serve the patients better and ultimately improve our health.
+Technology and digital healthcare are truly bringing doctors, pharmacists, and patients closer, saving both time and effort and improving people’s health.
+In this article, we would reflect on the path of the digital apothecaries and how the diagnosis, treatment, and drug delivery is evolving to serve the patients better and ultimately improve our health.

 Will robots replace pharmacies in the future?

 Using technology has benefits to both patients and healthcare providers.
 It’s the dawn of Smart devices, like smartphones and watches, which can use inbuilt artificial intelligence in the form of an app to notify patients to get refills in a timely way.
 They also provide them with information related to medication in an easy-to-understand manner.